As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 1. Research the Brand

-There are several ways you can research the reputation of any essential oil brand.
+Here are a few ways you can research the reputation of any essential oil brand.

-Other than the website, check third-party reviews and read what they have to say about the company.
-Steer clear of companies that have too many bad reviews about the quality of the oils or their customer service.
+Other than the website, check third-party reviews and read what they say about the company.
+Steer clear of companies with too many bad reviews about the quality of the oils or their customer service.

-Scroll down to see which are the top three essential oil brands that I use and recommend.
+Scroll down to see my recommended top three essential oil brands.

-Essential oils must be stored in dark-colored glass bottles to preserve their quality.
-Both features are equally important – the bottle must be made of glass and it must be dark-colored.
-This is non-negotiable.
-Here’s why.
+Essential oils must be stored and sold in dark-colored glass bottles to preserve their quality.

-Exposure to light causes the components of essential oils to degrade over time.
-Storing them in dark-colored glass bottles shields the oil from excessive light exposure.
-This protects the precious components of the oil and prevents the oil from premature degradation.
+Exposure to light can degrade the components of essential oils.
+Dark-colored glass bottles shield the oil from excessive light exposure, protecting its precious components and preventing premature degradation.

-Here’s why checking the essential oil packaging is important – A reputed company will always sell essential oils in dark amber, cobalt blue, or dark green glass bottles with a fitted lid.
-It’s best to avoid buying oils that are sold in clear glass or plastic containers or oils that come with a dropper.
-A plastic dropper will also cause some degradation of the oil.
+A reputable company will always sell essential oils in dark amber, cobalt blue, or dark green glass bottles with a fitted lid.
+Avoid brands that sell oils in clear glass bottles or plastic containers.

 3. Read the Label

-The labels on essential oil bottles hold crucial information about the contents within.
+The labels on essential oil bottles hold crucial information about the contents inside the bottle.

-Two of the most important things to look for in the label on an essential oil bottle are the common name and the Latin or botanical name of the plant from which the oil is extracted.
+Two of the most important pieces of information to look for are the common name and the Latin or botanical name of the plant from which the oil is extracted.
+Here’s why both matter.

-You need to know the common name so you can do further research to learn more about the benefits, uses, and risks related to that particular oil.
+Common Name: Knowing the common name of the essential oil makes it easier for you to conduct further research and learn more about the specific benefits, uses, and potential risks associated with that particular oil.

-For example, when buying lavender essential oil, the label shouldn’t just say “lavender”.
-It should specify which of the many species of lavender the oil was extracted from.
-The aroma and therapeutic properties of Lavandula angustifolia are very different from that of Lavandula latifolia.
+For example, when purchasing lavender essential oil, the label should not simply say “lavender.”
+It should specify the specific species of lavender from which the oil was extracted.
+The aroma and therapeutic properties of Lavandula angustifolia differ significantly from those of Lavandula latifolia.

 This tip picks up where the earlier one leaves off.
 Essential oil labels can be so small it’s difficult to fit all the properties in that space.
-Even if it does have all the information, it’s difficult to read.
+Even if it does contain all the details, reading the text is difficult.

 Reading the product page for that essential oil will give you all the information you need and it will be laid out in a way that’s much easier to read too.